East Central Texas forests: Floodplains and Low Terraces

 This ecoregion contains floodplain and low terrace deposits downstream from the Texas blackland prairies and upstream from the Texas coastal plains.
 It includes only the wider floodplains of major streams, such as the Sulphur, Trinity, Brazos, and Colorado rivers.
 In addition, it covers primarily Holocene deposits and not Pleistocene deposits on older, high terraces.
-The bottomland forests contain water oak, post oak, elms, green ash, pecan, willow oak to the east, and to the west some hackberry and eastern cottonwoods.
+The bottomland forests contain water oak, post oak, elms, green ash, pecan, willow oak and bald cypress to the east, and to the west some hackberry and eastern cottonwoods.
 The northern floodplains tend to have more forested land cover, while in the south the Brazos and Colorado River floodplains are characterized by more cropland and pasture.

 Fauna

 The forests are home to a rich wildlife including Virginia opossums (Didelphis virginiana), North American least shrews (Cryptotis parva), North American beavers (Castor canadensis) and many species of butterflies and reptiles.
 Larger mammals that once lived here, including jaguar (Panthera onca) and Plains bison (Bison bison bison), have now disappeared from the region.
 Endangered fauna found in this ecoregion include the Houston toad (Bufo houstonensis) and Attwater's prairie chickens (Tympanuchus cupido attwateri).